Bikeman868/NPL/docs/LANGUAGE.md

         ingress network hello
     }
     connection Console {
+        config {
+            mode ConsoleMode.lines
+        }
         egress network hello
     }
 }
 ```

 Defines an application called `helloWorld` that has two connections.
 Connections specify how your application
 communicates with things outside of your application.
+You can have multiple instances of the same connection
+type with different configurations.

-The first connection is an `Emitter`, which resolves to `npl.connection.Emitter` via the `using` statement at
+The first connection is an `Emitter`, which resolves to `npl.scheduling.Emitter` via the `using` statement at
 the top of the source file.
-The emitter connection simply emits messages at regular intervals and it is built
+The emitter connection simply emits empty messages at regular intervals and it is
-into the NPL runtime.
+built into the NPL runtime.

-In this example the emitter is configured to emit a single empty message after no delay.
+In this example the emitter is configured to emit a single message after no delay.
 This connection is
 defined as an ingress to the application, in other words the application receives messages from the emitter.

 Application ingress and egress connections are always attached to the entry point of a network.

 The statement `ingress netwoek hello` sends messages recieved from this connection to the default (unnamed)
-entry point of the `Hello` network.
+entry point of the `hello` network.

 Note that `empty` is a reserved word and is defined as `message empty {}`.
 Empty messages have context, can
-be routed like any other message, but they contain no information.
+be routed like any other message, but they contain no data.

 As previously discussed, the default entry point of the `hello` network will forward this empty message
-from the emitter to the `responder` process, which will then emit a `console.Line` message.
+from the emitter to the `responder` process, which will then emit a `TextMessage` message.

 The second `connection` is a `Console` connection, which is defined as an egress from the application.
 The
-name `Console` will be resolved to `npl.connection.Console` via the `using` statement.
+name `Console` will be resolved to `npl.io.Console` via the `using` statement.

 Defining this as an `egress` means that the application sends messages to the console connection.
 The
 source of the egress messages is the default entry point of the `hello` network.
 This will result in the